razorisuru/springboot-rest-api/README.md

-# Spring Boot API Application
+# Spring Boot REST API Application

 This is a Spring Boot API application built using JDK 17.
 It provides a RESTful API for managing resources, with capabilities such as creating, reading, updating, and deleting (CRUD) entities.